 When you have the time to create your show or event beforehand in a virtual setting, youʼre allowed the time to experiment and create perfect cueing for each part of the production and, most imporantly, share it with the client to get their thoughts.
 When you can work in this type of environment, you create a show or event that flows, with great looking cues and gives the production the look it deserves, without rushing to get a few lighting cues in the console.
 Using a 3D model of your show or event allows you to visualize the overall look, make creative and planning decisions in advance and prevent costly mistakes.
 Most importantly, it gives the client a realistic view into the overall look of the show in the venue the event or concert will take place.

-I have seen the budget wasted many times because of improper planning.
+I have seen the budget for event production services wasted many times because of improper planning.
 There were times when there were 10 more of something that wasnʼt needed and 10 less of something that would have made a world of difference.

 Working in a studio to program your show eliminates many expenses.
 Below I name some of the bigger expenses.